benwis/tower-governor/README.md

 #[tokio::main]
 async fn main() {

+    // Configure tracing if desired
+    // construct a subscriber that prints formatted traces to stdout let subscriber = tracing_subscriber::FmtSubscriber::new();
+    // use that subscriber to process traces emitted after this point tracing::subscriber::set_global_default(subscriber).unwrap();

     // Allow bursts with up to five requests per IP address
     // and replenishes one element every two seconds let governor_conf = GovernorConfigBuilder::default()